tylerhall/tadpoles-api/README.md

 **Optional Setup**

-The script can optionally set the EXIF date of your items and also convert PNG files returned by Tadpoles into JPGs so the date can be set on them, too.
+The script can optionally set the EXIF date, latitude/longitude, and description of your items (so they can be searched in Apple Photos and Google Photos) and also convert PNG files returned by Tadpoles into JPGs so the date can be set on them, too.
 (Occasionally, the Tadpoles API will return a JPG file which is actually a PNG.
 It's dumb.
 But the script will handle that case and convert the file for you.)

 To use these optional features, you need to have [ExifTool](https://sno.phy.queensu.ca/~phil/exiftool/) and [ImageMagick](https://www.imagemagick.org/) installed on your system and in your `$PATH`.